wpaccessibility/wp-a11y-docs/_posts/2025-08-27-offer-multiple-ways-to-contact-you.md

 Sometimes, such as when renewing a passport, you must appear in person to confirm your identity.
 But what if your health makes that impossible?
 Then what?

 Make sure you offer an alternative.
-As a municipality you can offer a home visit to confirm the identity of a resident.
+As a municipality, you can offer a home visit to confirm the identity of a resident.

 ### A letter